the-corg/full-stack-open/README.md

 - `part2/courseinfo`: Exercises 2.1 - 2.5, refactoring and generalizing the app from part 1 to support an arbitrary number of courses and course parts
 ### b.
 Forms
 ### c.
 Getting data from server
-- `part2/phonebook`: Exercises 2.6 - 2.11, a simple app with a form and a text filter, fetching data from the server with Axios
 ### d.
 Altering data in server
+- `part2/phonebook`: Exercises 2.6 - 2.15, a simple phonebook app that communicates with a REST API server using Axios and allows filtering, adding, updating, and deleting records
+### e.
+Adding styles to React app
 In progress...